Building Exterior and landscape

 Although we have an ‘eco-laundry’, we try to reduce the amount of washing we do by asking you to put dirty towels on the bathroom floor for laundering.
 Please leave all clean towels ‘in situ’ for re-use.
-This applies to kitchen tea towels and hand towels also.
+This does not apply to kitchen tea towels and hand towels.

 Please be aware that when initially switched, these bulbs need a minute to reach their full output.
 Please turn off lights when not in use.

 In the kitchen area you will find recycling and composting facilities.

 There is a small compost bin which can be emptied when full into the larger green compost bin found behind the hedge adjacent to the owner’s car parking area.

 There are separate ‘glass’, ‘plastic’ and ‘paper’ recycling bags to be found in the kitchen sink unit.
 These can be kept outside if required.
 When full, the contents can be transferred into the larger recycling bins found in the bin compound.

 Having read all this you won’t be surprised that we would like you to apply restraint when using your car!
 We know there are lots of places to visit and lots of things to do and you will need the car, but we also ask you to consider activities that are accessible by bus, or go cycling or walking.
 Information on walking and cycling routes are to be found in your information file.